Motus-DAO/DimensionServiceExplorer/README.md

 ## 📖 How to Use

 ### Step 1: Access via Farcaster

+**Quick Access:**
-1. Open Farcaster (Warpcast or compatible client)
+1. Open **Warpcast** (mobile app or web at warpcast.com)
+2. In any cast/compose box, paste: `https://dimension-service-explorer.vercel.app`
+3. Warpcast will detect it as a miniapp and show a preview card
-2. Navigate to the Dimension Service Explorer miniapp
+4. Tap the preview to open the miniapp in fullscreen
-3. Sign in with your Farcaster account
-4. Your wallet is automatically connected via Farcaster SDK
+5. Your Farcaster account is automatically connected via SDK
+6. Your wallet is accessible through Farcaster's built-in wallet

+**Alternative Methods:**
+- Share the URL in a cast for others to discover
+- Add to your Warpcast profile bio
+- Create a QR code for easy mobile access

+📖 **See [HOW_TO_OPEN_ON_FARCASTER.md](./HOW_TO_OPEN_ON_FARCASTER.md) for detailed instructions**

 ### Step 2: Explore Dimensions
 1. Browse the **Fractales Gallery** to see all available generators